sensu/sensu-docs/content/sensu-go/5.21/reference/handlers.md

 You can also list the three handlers in the [handlers array][33] in your check definition instead.

 {{% notice protip %}}
-**PRO TIP**: This scenario relies on six different event filters and handlers to describe the handler stack concept, but you can use Sensu dynamic runtime assets and integrations to achieve the same escalating alert levels in other ways.<br><br>
+**PRO TIP**: This scenario relies on six different resources, three event filters and three handlers, to describe the handler stack concept, but you can use Sensu dynamic runtime assets and integrations to achieve the same escalating alert levels in other ways.<br><br>
 For example, you can use the `is_incident` event filter in conjunction with the [Sensu Go Fatigue Check Filter](https://bonsai.sensu.io/assets/nixwiz/sensu-go-fatigue-check-filter) asset to control event escalation.
 Sensu's [Ansible](https://bonsai.sensu.io/assets/sensu/sensu-ansible-handler), [Rundeck](https://bonsai.sensu.io/assets/sensu/sensu-rundeck-handler), and [Saltstack](https://bonsai.sensu.io/assets/sensu/sensu-saltstack-handler) auto-remediation integrations and the [Sensu Remediation Handler](https://bonsai.sensu.io/assets/sensu/sensu-remediation-handler) asset also include built-in occurrence- and severity-based event filtering.
 {{% /notice %}}